SAP/btp-environment-variable-access/README.md

 Of course, you can also create Kubernetes secrets directly with `kubectl` and  mount them to the pod.
 As long as the mount path follows the `<root-path>/<service-name>/<instance-name>` pattern, btp-env-java library will be able to discover the bound services configurations.

-**Note**: The library attempts to parse property values which represent valid JSON objects.
+**Note**: The library attempts to parse property values which represent valid JSON objects.<br>
-Property values representing arrays are not being parsed.
+** TODO any limitations?
+Can we parse arrays properly?

 The following service credentials: